microprediction/rediz/README.md

 ## REDIZ

-Used to create a public read, write permission-based shared remote database hosting live data.
+Used to create a public read, write permission-based shared remote database hosting live data at www.3za.org.
 Conveniences provided include history, subscription, delay and market-like mechanisms intended to facilitate collectivized short term prediction of public data.
 The instance at www.3za.org exposes public methods enumerated below via a combination of free and minimal cost APIs.
 The minimal cost APIs allow sponsors of prediction streams to pay for crowd-based prediction of public data of civic, scientific or commercial significance.

 ### Publishing live data